 To make matters worse, the transformers themselves, despite their size, are frighteningly fragile.
 In 2013, a small terrorist assault team attacked the Metcalf substation just outside San Jose.
 Armed only with basic assault rifles, the assailants destroyed seventeen of the station’s twenty-one transformers in less than twenty minutes.

 And their method was not exactly complex: they simply planted themselves in the underbrush of the surrounding hills, just beyond the substation’s perimeter and outside the purview of security cameras, and unloaded a hail of bullets; they never even had to penetrate the compound.
-(The only obstacle they really had to surmount was the substation’s security fence, which, being chain-link, surprisingly offered little resistance to gunfire.)
+(The only obstacle they really had to surmount was the substation’s chain-link security fence, which unsurprisingly offered little resistance to gunfire.)
 The damage was largely fixable, but it still took almost a month for the station to be repaired and reactivated.
 The attackers were never identified.

 This was not an isolated incident.
 In 2016, a fifty-seven year-old man shot up the radiator of a transformer at the Buckskin substation in rural Utah, causing the transformer to overheat and fail.
 The repairs took six months.
 He fired a total of four bullets.